daPhyre/Chloe.js/README.md

 Based on http://code.google.com/p/kojage/

-COSJGE is intended to be a practical easy-to-use code for developing HTML5 games with the use of Canvas and JavaScript.
+COJSGE is intended to be a practical easy-to-use code for developing HTML5 games with the use of Canvas and JavaScript.

+Since COJSGE 0.9, the engine focuses on full support for both desktop and mobile HTML5 games.

 This is still an experimental JavaScript code, which can and may change radically.
 Future versions are not promised to be compatible with the current one.